-The son of an Irish bartender, James Francis Cagney was born on July 17, 1899.
-He grew up in New York City's rough Lower East Side.
-Cagney held a variety of different jobs in his youth to help the family pay bills, but he also found time for extra-curricular outlets.
-He learned to tap dance and box.
-He once considered a professional boxing career, but his father had been an amateur fighter and his mother wouldn't allow it.
+James Francis Cagney was born on July 17, 1899, in New York City, New York.

+Cagney grew up in New York City's rough Lower East Side.
+He held a variety of different jobs in his youth to help the family pay bills, but he also found time for extra-curricular outlets.
+He learned to tap dance and how to box.
+Cagney once considered a professional boxing career, but his father had been an amateur fighter and his mother wouldn't allow it.